Guide & monitor your students all the way- applying Rosenshine's principles

 A digital word wheel works the best

 To implement this learning technique during a LessonUp lesson, you can use a digital mind map and the symbol component.
-By combining these two features, you can create a structure with an internal centre, and an external wheel gravitating around it.Â
+By combining these two features, you can create a structure with an internal centre, and an external wheel gravitating around it.

 2. Observe, discuss, draw… and observe again!

 As a teacher, you are constantly looking for visuals related to your subject matter.
-You know how powerful imagery is.
 Images leave a strong impression on your students’ minds, stimulate curiosity and boost engagement.
 But how do students look at an image?
-Do they see all its details, or does that take more than just looking at it briefly?Â
+Do they see all its details, or does that take more than just looking at it briefly?

-This learning technique is perfect to practice “seeing” while looking at something.
+This learning technique is perfect to practice 'seeing' while looking at something.
 It also works on students’ communication skills, and on their ability to perform under pressure.

-Divide your students in groups of three or four.
+Divide your students in groups of 3 or 4.
 In each group, number your students from 1 to 4.
-Provide them with pencils, an eraser, and a white sheet of paper.Â
+Provide them with pencils, an eraser, and a white sheet of paper.

 All students number 1 are invited to study the image first.
 They can look at it for 20 seconds.
 After 20 seconds they go back to their team, and have to explain what they have seen.
 Together with their group members they try to replicate it.
+After a minute, all students number 2 are invited to check out the image, followed by the number 3s and so on, until every group member has had their turn.
+After visualising the image, each group has between 5 and 10 minutes to reproduce it.

-Nowadays teachers don’t challenge their students exclusively with raw subject-related content, but they try to create a connection with the students’ worlds.
-Maths and geometry teachers, for example, might use this learning technique to show photos of famous buildings constructed following mathematical and geometrical formulas.Â
+Nowadays teachers don’t challenge their students exclusively with raw subject-related content, but they try to create a connection with the students’ world.
+Maths and geometry teachers, for example, might use this learning technique to show photos of famous buildings constructed following mathematical and geometrical formulas.
+After the assignment, while discussing it with your class, remember to focus also on the process, and not only on the resulting drawings.
+How was the teamwork and the communication flow?
+Which strategy did your students follow to replicate the image?

 Upload student drawings to create a group discussion